Saint Barbara: Life

-According to the hagiographies, Barbara, the daughter of a rich pagan named Dioscorus, was carefully guarded by her father who kept her locked up in a tower in order to preserve her from the outside world.
-Having secretly become a Christian, she rejected an offer of marriage that she received through her father.
+According to the hagiographies, Barbara was born either in Heliopolis or in Nicomedia, the daughter of a rich pagan named Dioscorus who carefully guarded her, keeping her locked up in a tower to preserve her from the outside world.
+After she secretly became a Christian, she rejected an offer of marriage that she received through her father.

-Before going on a journey, her father commanded that a private bath-house be erected for her use near her dwelling, and during his absence, Barbara had three windows put in it, as a symbol of the Holy Trinity, instead of the two originally intended.
+Before departing on a journey, Barbara's father commanded that a private bath-house be erected for her use near her dwelling, and during his absence, she had three windows put in it as a symbol of the Holy Trinity, instead of the two originally intended.
 When her father returned, she acknowledged herself to be a Christian.
 Dragged before the prefect of the province, Martinianus, who had her cruelly tortured, Barbara held true to her Christian faith.
 During the night, the dark prison was bathed in light and new miracles occurred.
 Every morning, her wounds were healed.
 Torches that were to be used to burn her went out as soon as they came near her.
 Finally, she was condemned to death by beheading.
-Her father himself carried out the death sentence.
-However, as punishment, he was struck by lightning on the way home and his body was consumed by flame.
+Her father himself carried out the death sentence; however, as punishment, he was struck by lightning on the way home and his body was consumed by flame.
 Barbara was buried by a Christian, Valentinus, and her tomb became the site of miracles.
-This summary omits picturesque details, supplemented from Old French accounts.
+Old French accounts include many additional colorful interpretations of these events.

-According to the Golden Legend, her martyrdom took place on December 4 "in the reign of emperor Maximianus and Prefect Marcien" (r.
+According to the Golden Legend, her martyrdom took place on 4 December "in the reign of emperor Maximianus and Prefect Marcien" (r.
 286–305); the year was given as 267 in the French version edited by Father Harry F. Williams of the Anglican Community of the Resurrection (1975).